MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-fill-open-slots.md

 ---
-title: Flowchart - Fill open slots
+title: Flowchart - Fill open slots in a multiplayer game
 description: Flowcharts of filling open slots in a multiplayer game, with friends and/or with matchmaking. ms.assetid: ff4141db-648f-4cd7-818b-8a1633002b66 ms.date: 04/04/2017